John Bertram Phillips

 John Bertram Phillips or J. B. Phillips (16 September 1906 – 21 July 1982) was an English Bible translator, author and Anglican clergyman.
 He is most noted for his The New Testament in Modern English.

 Early life

-Phillips was born in Barnes, then in Surrey but now in the London Borough of Richmond upon Thames.
+Phillips was born in Barnes, which was then in Surrey but is now in the London Borough of Richmond upon Thames.
 He was educated at Emanuel School in London and graduated with an Honours Degree in Classics and English from Emmanuel College, Cambridge.
 After training for ordination at Ridley Hall, Cambridge, he was ordained a clergyman in the Church of England in 1930 (both deacon and priest in the same year).

 Career

 During World War II, while vicar of the Church of the Good Shepherd in Lee, London (1940-44), he found the young people in his church did not understand the Authorised Version of the Bible.
 He used the time in the bomb shelters during the London Blitz to begin a translation of the New Testament into modern English, starting with the Epistle to the Colossians.
 The results appealed to the young people who found it easier to understand.
 Encouraged by their feedback, after the war Phillips continued to translate the rest of the New Testament into colloquial English.